-The Company incurred interest expense of \$8,260 and \$89 for the years ended December 31, 2022 and 2021, respectively, on borrowings from FHLB during the year that were classified as funding agreements.
+The Company incurred interest expense of \$3,171 and \$8,260 for the years ended December 31, 2023 and 2022, respectively, on borrowings from FHLB during the year that were classified as funding agreements.

-POLICYHOLDERS' DIVIDENDS PAYABLE As of December 31, 2022 and 2021, participating insurance expressed as a percentage of insurance in-force is 81% and 82%, respectively, and as a percentage of annual premium is 90% and 95%, respectively.
+POLICYHOLDERS' DIVIDENDS PAYABLE As of December 31, 2023 and 2022, participating insurance expressed as a percentage of insurance in-force is 82% and 81%, respectively, and as a percentage of annual premium is 83% and 90%, respectively.
 The Board of Trustees approves the amount of Policyholders' dividends to be paid annually.
 The aggregate amount of policyholders' dividends is calculated based on actual interest, mortality, morbidity and expense experience for the year and on management's judgment as to the appropriate level of equity to be retained by the Company.
-The carrying value of this liability approximates the earned amount and fair value at December 31, 2022 and 2021.
+The carrying value of this liability approximates the earned amount and fair value at December 31, 2023 and 2022.

-OTHER LIABILITIES Other liabilities includes but is not limited to pension and OPEB liabilities, prepaid premiums, accrued expenses, value of business acquired, policyholder dividends payable and policyholder claims payable.
+OTHER LIABILITIES Other liabilities include but are not limited to pension and OPEB liabilities, prepaid premiums, accrued expenses, value of business acquired, policyholder dividends payable and policyholder claims payable.